 South Africa Safaris - Malaria-Free

-Alternatively you could opt for one of the Malaria-free destinations such as Madikwe, the Eastern Cape and the Waterberg – see our page below on Malaria-free safari areas…
+Alternatively you could opt for one of the Malaria-free destinations such as Madikwe, the Eastern Cape and the Waterberg – see our dedicated page below on Malaria-free safari areas…

 These are not the only non-malaria areas.
 Some of the more off the beaten track South Africa safaris are also malaria-free.
 Think Tswalu Game Reserve and the Trans Kalagadi National Park in the Kalahari, or the Great Karoo area of the Eastern Cape.